furkankaraagc/reddit-clone-mern/README.md

 # reddit-clone
-Blog application similar to reddit with react, node js, express js, mongodb
+A Blog application similar to reddit built with React, Node.js, Express js and MongoDB.

 Features: